dhslrl321/zsmq/README.md

 So I decided to **create a server** that has **low performance** but **highly productive** message queue.

 This is the beginning of zsmq.

-> 'zola' is a korean slang.
-It means 'utterly', 'extremely', 'super', 'very'